zacharydonsky/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: HATS is a practical response to gaps in the housing crisis.
+title: HATS
 image: /img/row-of-tiny-houses.jpeg
 heading: We are community members who want to do something about this desperate emergency.
-subheading: A temporary solution by community members who want to do something about homelessness
+subheading: A practical response to gaps in the housing crisis.
 mainpitch:
   title: HATS is a practical response to gaps in the housing crisis.
-  description: "We’re tackling homelessness in practical ways by setting up warm
+  description: 'We’re tackling homelessness in practical ways by setting up warm
-    and safe tiny cabins for those living unhoused in our community. "
+    and safe tiny cabins for those living unhoused in our community. '
 description: Giving someone a safe, warm, place they can call home is one of the first stages in healing the whole person.
 Hamilton Alliance for Tiny Shelters seeks to empower people experiencing homelessness.